dtn7/dtn7-rs/doc/erouting.md

   - Saving the initial ``PeerState``
   - Adding peer if ``PeerEncountered`` packet is received
   - Removing peer ``PeerDropped`` packet is received
-- Responding to ``SenderForBundle`` packet with a ``ResponseSenderForBundle`` packet based on some kind of strategy and most likely involving the available peers.
+- Responding to ``RequestSenderForBundle`` packet with a ``ResponseSenderForBundle`` packet based on some kind of strategy and most likely involving the available peers.

 ## Python Example: Direct Routing